ssusnic/ASCII-Snake/README.md

     ```make -d``` to build dynamically
     ```make -s``` to build statically

-  - To build the game with the Visual Studio, check the release section and download the Snake.zip file!
+  - To build the game with the Visual Studio, check the release section and download the SnakeVS.zip file!

 ## License notice